All Grown Up!: Video game

 All Grown Up: Express Yourself is a video game for the Game Boy Advance, developed by Altron and published by THQ.
 Released in 2004, the plot involves Angelica completing an assignment for the school newspaper.
 The game is a compilation of mini-games that are linked by a series of eight missions.
 There is a PDA mode with a To Do list that collects events and places for each day.

-Possible revival

-In April 2023, Daily and Strong expressed interest on a revival.